 or initiate tasks.
 Get an

-in-home tutor that also teaches executive skills so that they can be independent learners for life.
+in-home and online tutor that also teaches executive skills so that they can be independent learners for life.

 Here are a few more ways to motivate:

 Don’t nag: These kinds of power struggles aren’t good for anyone and they only